dpiscia/paudm_web/README.md

 ##Admin

-the admin is implemented by Django/bootsrapped, from the amdin users can be managed
+the admin is implemented by Django/bootsrapped, or by flask, a django-inspired framewrok not-opinionated and orm-flexible

 ## Release History
 pre-release(pre-vacations) v 0.0.1